 In recent years, North Atlantic right whales have been seen in the Gulf of St. Lawrence in pursuit of their food source, which has been moving further north due to climate change.
 Right whales enter the Gulf through the Cabot Strait, an area with busy shipping traffic, located between Nova Scotia and Newfoundland.

 It is almost impossible for a fast-moving ship to avoid colliding with slow-moving right whales.
-A ship strike can result in painful cuts from propellers or death, further devastating this critically endangered population.
-Researchers have found that pregnant females and mothers with calves may be more susceptible to ship strikes, as they spend more time resting and nursing at the surface.
+A vessel strike can result in painful cuts from propellers or death, further devastating this critically endangered population.
+Researchers have found that pregnant females and mothers with calves may be more susceptible to vessel strikes, as they spend more time resting and nursing at the surface.

 Transport Canada identified the Cabot Strait as an important area for right whales and in early 2020 announced a trial voluntary slowdown in the area to 10 knots for ships longer than 13 metres.